leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 ##### Design

-The scraped data from the website is being saved to this structure, whereas every entity is getting linked appropriately.
+Design is everything when working with databases.
+In our case the scraped data from the website is being saved to this structure, whereas every entity is getting linked appropriately.
+It is important to think about your data and how the relations should be before you start to code.

 <p align="center">
     <img src="../assets/scrape_the_web/db_design.png" />